cloud-hypervisor/cloud-hypervisor/README.md

 ## Host OS

-For required KVM functionality the minimum host kernel version is 4.11.
-For adequate performance the minimum recommended host kernel version is 5.6.
+For required KVM functionality and adequate performance the recommended host kernel version is 5.13.
 The majority of the CI currently tests with kernel version 5.15.

 ## Use Pre-built Binaries